Haddon Heights Attorney Handles Divorces Involving Child Abuse and Neglect

 Instances of child abuse and neglect could also have an impact on the financial terms associated with divorce.
 When one parent has mistreated their son or daughter, the youth will likely spend most or all of their time living in the non-abusive parent’s home.
 This could lead to child support, alimony and property division terms that are more favorable to the parent with physical custody.
 If the abuse involves improper sexual conduct or rises to the level of extreme cruelty, those are grounds for a fault-based divorce.

 In any circumstance, proving child abuse is a difficult challenge, especially when the victim is very young.
 Raising this type of issue in a divorce might be even tougher, because an abusive parent could claim that their spouse is presenting a false allegation in order to gain a legal advantage.
 My firm understands how to use witness testimony, medical records, physical evidence and expert reports to support a claim of child abuse or neglect.
 By investigating the situation thoroughly, I develop a comprehensive plan designed to protect your son or daughter, and to counter unwarranted charges lodged by your former partner.

 Contact a New Jersey lawyer about the effect of child abuse on your divorce

-Martone Law Group, LLC advocates on behalf of spouses in divorce cases where child abuse or neglect is a potential issue.
+The Law Offices of Kelli M. Martone advocates on behalf of spouses in divorce cases where child abuse or neglect is a potential issue.
 My firm is located in Haddon Heights and serves clients throughout Camden and Burlington counties.
 Please call 856-432-4587 or contact me online for a consultation.